 What is myelopathy?

-We speak of myelopathy when the nerve tissue in the spinal cord of the cervical or thoracic spine is affected or damaged.
-The word myelopathy is composed of the ancient Greek components "myelon" for spinal cord and "pathos" for disease or injury.
-Inside the spine, there is the spinal canal in which the spinal cord runs until the lower spine where there are the nerve fibers.
-Between the vertebral bodies, nerves leave the spinal canal and continue into the arms or legs.
-If there is a constant or massive pressure on the spinal cord, caused by disc herniation, spinal canal stenosis, tumors or reduced blood flow, then the spinal cord tissue loses its vitality and leads, in the long term, to the damage and death of the nervous tissue with loss of function.
-Since the central nervous system (CNS) in this area cannot regenerate or multiply, the consequences remain permanent or worsen.
+If damage occurs to the nerve tissue in the spinal cord of the cervical or thoracic spine, we speak of myelopathy.
+The word myelopathy is composed of the ancient Greek components "myelon" for spinal cord and "pathos" for disease or damage.
+The spinal canal is located inside the spinal column.
+The spinal cord runs through it, as do the nerve fibers in the lower spinal column.
+Between the vertebrae, nerves leave the spinal canal and continue to run into the arms, trunk or legs.
+If there is constant or massive pressure on the spinal cord, then the spinal cord tissue loses its vitality and leads in the long term to the death of the nerve tissue with loss of function.
+This can be the case, for example, with herniated discs, spinal stenosis, tumors or reduced blood flow.
+Since the central nerve cells (CNS) in the spinal canal cannot regenerate or multiply, the consequences of spinal cord damage remain forever or worsen.

 Frequency of occurrence - men are twice as likely to be affected by myelopathy than women